ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

 In this section, we will look at how to utilize Oracle Database Enterprise Edition and use Oracle Data Guard feature for disaster recovery.
 We will set up a database instance in IBM PowerVS primary region & secondary region and configure Data Guard failover for disaster recovery.

-Figure 2 illustrates the reference architecture based on Oracle Data Guard.
+The figure  below illustrates the reference architecture based on Oracle Data Guard.

 - Two IBM Power Virtual Server environment regions i.e., for example FRA AZ1 (FRA02) and MAD AZ1 (AZ1)
 - Oracle DB is installed on IBM Power Virtual Server LPARS in two Separate Regions